Java Syntax – A Complete Guide to Master Java

 The compiler first executes the main method and then the object method.

-The syntax of control statements in Java are pretty straightfoward.
-Let’s take a deeper look into the control statements in Java.
+The syntax of control statements in Java is pretty straightforward.
+Let’s take a deeper look at the control statements in Java.

 i. if statement

-The statement suggests that if a particular statement yields to true then the block enclosed within the if statement gets executed.
+The statement suggests that if a particular statement yields true, then the block enclosed within the if statement gets executed.

 if (condition) {